my-name-is-p/struceOS-Pegasus-Theme/README.md

 Download the theme and place it in your [Pegasus theme directory](http://pegasus-frontend.org/docs/user-guide/installing-themes/).

 # Download
-Download struceOS.zip from [last releases](https://github.com/strucep/struceOS-Pegasus-Theme/releases).
+Download struceOS-Pegasus-Theme-1.0.0.zip from [last releases](https://github.com/strucep/struceOS-Pegasus-Theme/releases).